mosip/partner-management-services/api-test/README.md

 - **env.user**: Replace `<env_name>` with the appropriate environment name (e.g., `dev`, `qa`, etc.).
 - **env.endpoint**: The environment where the application under test is deployed.
 Replace `<base_env>` with the correct base URL for the environment (e.g., `https://api-internal.<env_name>.mosip.net`).
 - **env.testLevel**: Set this to `smoke` to run only smoke test cases, or `smokeAndRegression` to run both smoke and regression tests.
 - **jar**: Specify the name of the JAR file to execute.
 The version will change according to the development code version.
-For example, the current version may look like `apitest-prereg-1.3.0-SNAPSHOT-jar-with-dependencies.jar`.
+For example, the current version may look like `apitest-partner-1.3.0-SNAPSHOT-jar-with-dependencies.jar`.

 ### Build and Run Info

 To run the tests for both **Smoke** and **Regression**:

 1. Ensure the correct environment and test level parameters are set.
-2. Execute the tests as shown in the command above to validate admin services API functionalities.
+2. Execute the tests as shown in the command above to validate partner management services API functionalities.

 ---